|

 9 photos

-Texas Panhandle.
-The Matador Land and Cattle Company purchased Alamositas in 1902, thereby
+in the Texas Panhandle.
+The Matador Land and Cattle Company purchased Alamositas

 Matador Land and Cattle Company (Denver, Colorado)